magento/graphql/src/extensions/README.md

 # Extensions

-Extensions enable developers to extend the Graph exposed by the `magento-graphql` server.
+Extensions enable developers to extend the Graph exposed by the `@magento/graphql` server.

 ## Requirements